 Many plants don’t need sex!
 They are able to propagate themselves using asexual reproduction.
-Asexual reproduction for plants requires less energy and resource investment than flower production, attracting pollinators, or finding a means of seed dispersal.
+Asexual reproduction for plants requires less energy and resource investment than flower production, attracting pollinators, and finding a means of seed dispersal.
 Asexual reproduction produces plants that are genetically identical “clones” to each other and to the parent plant.
-In stable environmental conditions, asexual reproduction is a competitive reproductive strategy when compared with plants produced from sexual reproduction because asexual reproduction doesn’t involve recombination to scramble the well-adapted parental genotypes.
+In stable environmental conditions, asexual reproduction is a competitive reproductive strategy to sexual reproduction because asexual reproduction doesn’t involve recombination that would ‘scramble’ the well-adapted parental genotypes.

-Some plants reproduce from the roots, like garlic and other bulbs, such as a scaly bulb in lilies and a tunicate bulb in daffodils.
+Some plants reproduce from the roots, like garlic, a scaly bulb in lilies, and a tunicate bulb in daffodils.
 Potato, parsnip, and ginger are other edible examples, and the strawberry plant produces a root runner to propagate asexually.

 Plants reproduce sexually through alternation of generations